wangxinghe/wangxinghe.github.io/about.md

 Hi, welcome to my blog.

 I am **mouxuejie**.
-A female developer majoring in android and striving to be a full stack developer.
+A female developer majors in Android, aims to be Architect and a Full Stack Developer.

 I graduated from Wuhan University and Beijing University of Posts and Telecommunications.

-If you like my articles, you can follow my WeChat Pub called **学姐的IT专栏**.
+If you like my articles, you can follow my WeChat Pub called **某学姐**.

 ## Contact Me